 Japanese burials located adjacent to the Kokoda War Cemetery.

 Kokoda Station Memorials

-Several monuments are located atop Kokoda Station, including an Australian monument, Papuan monument and Japanese monument with a Japanese gun barrel.
+Several monuments are located atop Kokoda Station, including an Australian monument, Papuan monument and Japanese monument built with the cooperation of Bert Kienzle with a Japanese 75mm mountain gun barrel.
 This gun was recovered from Rigor and taken to the Kienzel property at Yodda then was mounted at the Japanese monument during the late 1960s.

 P-40E Warhawk 41-36243 Tail 82